barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

     }
 }
 ```
-The validatore resides on an ec2 Instance in us-west-1 and is using the most simple variant as an event `GetCallerIdentity` => take a look a [previous post](https://benjitrapp.github.io/AWS-AccountId-enumeration/) I wrote and my thoughts about this method.
-Also the script is using ython 2.27.1 which is really olf fashioned and looks like it was written many years ago or the author is just lazy to upgrade to Python 3.X :)
+The validator resides in an EC2 instance in us-west-1 and is using the most simple variant to validate.
+The script uses `sts:GetCallerIdentity` => take a look at one of my [previous posts](https://benjitrapp.github.io/AWS-AccountId-enumeration/).
+There you can find some of my thoughts about this method.
+Also the script is using Python 2.27.1 - which is really old fashioned and looks like it was written some years ago or the author is just lazy to upgrade to Python 3.X :)

 ### Learn from the events
 Let's check if there are more fancy ways to validate the AWS credentials than using a simple `GetCallerIdentity` that might trigger an alarm: